martinkilgi/weatherman/README.md

 ## Setup instructions

+You will need:
+  * PostgreSQL

+-- Clone it from the Github by copying the cloning link and entering it into command line with command 'git clone *link*'.
+-- Navigate to the 'frontend' from the command line and enter 'npm install'.

 ## Task solving and time consumption

 I pretty much started off with creating services on the front end to just receieve the needed data.